SinaS24/Sound-Product-Analysis/README.md

 ---

 ## Customer Segments and Discounting Strategies
-- **A significant portion of total revenue** is tied to **heavily discounted products**, driving sales but **reducing overall profitability**.
+- A significant portion of total revenue is tied to heavily discounted products, driving sales but reducing overall profitability.
-- **Small Business clients** saw a **28% increase in units sold YoY**, but **profit dropped by 7%**, raising concerns about **over-discounting in this segment**.
+- Small Business clients saw a 28% increase in units sold YoY, but profit dropped by 7%, raising concerns about over-discounting in this segment.
-- **Government clients generate the highest revenue**, but **unit sales are declining**, and **profits are slightly negative YoY**, suggesting a need to **reassess pricing and discount structures**.
+- Government clients generate the highest revenue, but unit sales are declining, and profits are slightly negative YoY, suggesting a need to reassess pricing and discount structures.
-- **Germany and Mexico are not only seeing a decline in unit sales but also experiencing negative profit growth**, indicating that discounting in these markets may not be stimulating enough demand to sustain profitability.
+- Germany and Mexico are not only seeing a decline in unit sales but also experiencing negative profit growth, indicating that discounting in these markets may not be stimulating enough demand to sustain profitability.

 ![Discounting Strategies](https://github.com/SinaS24/Asces-Sound-Product-Analysis/blob/main/Images/Discounting%20Strategies%20%26%20Impact%20on%20Profitability.png)

 ---

 ## Product Performance & Market Trends
-- **QuadCast S is experiencing a decline in both units sold and profit YoY**, signalling a potential **drop in demand or increased competition**.
+- QuadCast S is experiencing a decline in both units sold and profit YoY, signalling a potential drop in demand or increased competition.
-- **Scarlett 2i2** is also showing a large lag in profitability, suggesting an opportunity to introduce a replacement product with better margins or a reassessment of the discount strategy.
+- Scarlett 2i2 is also showing a large lag in profitability, suggesting an opportunity to introduce a replacement product with better margins or a reassessment of the discount strategy.
-- **Mexico and Germany may require market-specific adjustments**, such as **price optimisations, targeted promotions, or inventory realignments**, to improve performance.
+- Mexico and Germany may require market-specific adjustments, such as price optimisations, targeted promotions, or inventory realignments, to improve performance.

 <img src="https://github.com/SinaS24/Asces-Sound-Product-Analysis/blob/main/Images/Product%20Performance%20%26%20Market%20Trends.png?raw=true" width="500">
 <img src="https://github.com/SinaS24/Asces-Sound-Product-Analysis/blob/main/Images/Product%20Performance%20%26%20Market%20Trends%202.png?raw=true" width="500">